 If you don't have a cast iron skillet, you can use a dutch oven, or the filling can be made in a regular pan or skillet and transferred to a 9x13 baking pan to finish in the oven.

-If you enjoyed this recipe for my cast iron chicken pot pie, check out these other one pan dinners that I know you will love!
+If you enjoyed this recipe for my cast iron chicken pot pie, check out these other comfort food dinners that I know you will love!

 Cast Iron Chicken Pot Pie